shariq1989/cookbook/content/recipe/rindsgulasch.md

 #### What can I serve alongside rindsgulasch?

-I typically serve rindsgulasch with egg noodles; you could also pair it with roasted potatoes, mashed potatoes, or a traditional spätzle.
+I serve rindsgulasch with egg noodles most of the time; you could also pair it with roasted potatoes, mashed potatoes, cauliflower rice or a traditional spätzle.

 #### Can I freeze rindsgulasch?